A day in the life of an employee involves following a sequence of tasks that addresses problems and leads to getting the job done.

 In this workplace forum of innovation, all ideas and justifications must be open to scrutiny – because there is no ego or personal attachment to an idea, everything is on the table to deconstruct, remove or modify.
 A culture of challenging others allows people to remain objective to the task by keeping the big picture in mind – “how can we do this better?”
 By putting hierarchy away for a moment, people in companies can be truly valued for their contribution, and not for their authority.

 4. The spirit of innovation

-For innovation to exist there needs to be an inspiration, a desire to create something great – either for yourself, the people around you, or for the improvement of community.
-The energy poured into a task becomes a labour of purpose, instead of leading a pay check.
+For innovation to exist there needs to be an inspiration, a desire to create something great – either for yourself, the people around you, or for the improvement of the community.
+The energy poured into a task becomes a labour of purpose, instead of leading a paycheck.
 Leaders must create an innovative culture, and encourage this spark with all employees.

 When people feel inspired by a leader they are more inclined to give more effort and go the extra mile on a project.
-That extra effort and commitment is often what produces innovation.
+That extra effort and commitment are often what produces innovation.

 THINK LIKE AN ARTIST

 Given that innovation is about creation or recreation, it’s no surprise there is value in approaching innovation with the mindset of an artist.